jbenand/jbenand.github.io/index.md

 But maybe this ratio swings in favor of actresses depending on the genre of the movie !
 Let's take a look at the gender repartition for different genders.

-{% include_relative assets/plots/test1.html %}
+{% include_relative assets/plots/repartition_genre.html %}

 Well... actresses are still in the minority, no matter the genre or the era !
+This under representation seems to plateau between 25% and 40% with an average of just 31.44% of female actresses per movie !